Skip to content

 A flowing prelude for solo cello, modeled on the opening movements of Bach's Cello Suites.

-Structure: Continuous, arpeggiated figuration that outlines harmonic progressions through a single melodic line.
-Multiple implied voices emerge from the cello's register shifts — bass notes, inner harmonies, and upper melodies interweave within a single instrument's capabilities.
+Structure: A single continuous line of arpeggiated figuration that outlines harmonic progressions.
+Implied voices emerge from register shifts — bass notes, inner harmonies, and upper melodies interweave within one melodic line.

 • Default instrument: Cello